 Next, we placed a towel under the sink to protect the cabinet from any water splatter and placed a large bowl underneath the pipes that we will be working with.

-Once we had removed all of the pipes, we found the culprit.
-We were able to remove the debris by pushing it out with a screw driver and water.
+Once we had removed all of the pipes, we were able to clearly see the issue.
+We were able to remove the debris by pushing it out with a screwdriver and rinsing with water.
 Also, taking advantage that all of the pipes were now free, we took this opportunity to clean all three pipes before we assembled them back together.
 Using soapy water and paper towels, we cleaned all three pipes.

 We then began to put everything back together in the same order that we removed the pipes.
 No tools were required to put the pipes back together, we just hand tightened all the pipe fittings.